salepape/solar-system-simulation/README.md

 If you want to run the executable, go to <i>OpenGLProject/Output/Release/[OS architecture]</i> (<i>Win32</i> for x86, or <i>x64/</i> for x64), and double-click on <b>OpenGLProject.exe</b>

+An Assimp DLL needs to be located in the same folder as the executable.
+If, for some reason, you don't, double-check you got the latest version of the remote Git Repository.
+You can also run the batch file yourself from a command line, or copy the DLL manually located in <i>OpenGLProject/Tools/Libraries/[OS Architecture]/Assimp</i>.

 > [!NOTE]
 > If your antivirus is flagging a threat just after running an executable from the File Explorer, just ignore it: the program is safe to use :) You can also try to run it in Admin mode.